ianopolous/meal-planner/recipes/mushroom.bake.md

 5. fry another 5 mins.
 6. add spices
 7. fry another 5 mins.
-8. add soy sauce, stock and chick peas
+8. add soy sauce, stock, 150ml water and chick peas
 9. bring to boil, simmer 10 mins.
 10. drain poatoes and mash with milk and butter (this is topping)
 11. add mushroom mis to casserole dish